uchicago-cs/cmsc23320/website/projects/project2_tips.rst

 Achieving a perfect implementation that can pass all the tests under every possible sequencing of events is very challenging.
-It is very likely that many of you will end up passing nearly all the tests (and certainly enough to get an E score on Completeness), with a few stubborn tests that sometimes pass but sometimes don't.
+It is very likely that many of you will end up passing nearly all the tests (and certainly enough to get a Satisfactory score on Completeness), with a few stubborn tests that sometimes pass but sometimes don't.
 More often than not, this is due to bugs that are very hard to track down, because they only manifest themselves under a specific ordering of events, and which typically require a very deep debugging session